Rafapia/Homelab/docs/2_pfsense.md

 There are a few different ways of forwarding all of our DNS queries to PiHole.
 We chose the cleanest, which involves setting up the IP address of the PiHole machine in a single place.
 This way, if we ever change the IP address of the PiHole VM, we'll only have to update a single configuration in pfSense, and everything else should work.

-To do so, we went to *System > General Setup > DNS Server Settings*, and added PiHole's IP address as the **first** DNS server.
+To do so, we went to *System > General Setup > DNS Server Settings* and added PiHole's IP address as the **first** DNS server.
 We also added two other public DNS servers: Quad9's DNS and Google's DNS.
 We also made sure to **NOT** check the *DNS Server Override: Allow DNS server list to be overridden by DHCP/PPP on WAN or remote OpenVPN server* box (so that our DNS configurations aren't overriden by whatever our ISP's DHCP configuration is), and made sure we selected *Use local DNS (127.0.0.1), fall back to remote DNS Servers (Default)* under *DNS Resolution Behavior*, like so:

 ![](../media/pfsense_dns_pihole.png)